 A minimum of five class meetings in addition to the 45+ practicum hours shall be scheduled during the semester.
 Class meetings will include preparation for and debriefing of the practicum.
+Class meetings may be organized around the following topics:

 COURSE OUTLINE